 - 1. Regular workshops or feedback sessions can ensure that all stakeholders, from faculty to students, are aligned with the programme objectives. - 2.
-Given the dynamic nature of the medical field, it is recommended to periodically review and update the programme objectives to ensure their continued relevance. - 3.
-Ensure that all the employers involved in programme development are fully familiar with programme learning outcomes. - 4.
+Given the dynamic nature of the medical field, it is suggested to periodically review and update the programme objectives to ensure their continued relevance. - 3.
+Ensure that employers who are involved in program development are fully familiar with programme learning outcomes - 4.
 Revisit the formative assessment schedule and consider whether another term would provide a more accurate description. - 5.
-Review the Institution's established data protection policy to take care of data privacy issues. - 6.
+Review the Institution's established data protection policy to take specific care of data privacy issues. - 6.
 Encourage collaboration between faculty from various preclinical departments and clinical disciplines to work together to develop a structure that incorporates elements of preclinical courses and subjects of clinical medicine. - 7.
 The structure of the programme could be made more understandable and easier to follow with a diagram (organogram) showing the administrative, academic, and clinical units, departments, divisions, affiliated teaching hospitals.
-This could be presented on the website of the HEI. - In some cases, the English names of the courses are less clear Private Surgery might be "General Surgery" and Topographical Anatomy and Operative Surgery = "Surgical Anatomy and Techniques." - 9.
+This could be presented on the website of the HEI. - 8.
+In some cases, the English names of the courses are less clear Private Surgery might be "General Surgery" and Topographical Anatomy and Operative Surgery "Surgical Anatomy and Techniques". - 9.
 Refine the definition of the module. - 10.
-Review the distribution of academic hours.
+Review the distribution of academic hours. - 11.
+Utilize an internationally recognized English textbook as a required literature.

-- 11. A wider use of modern teaching methods is suggested; encourage active learning techniques, such as problem-solving, case-based learning, and group projects. - 12.
-E-learning approaches can be used more extensively to improve the didactic concept. - 13.
-Strengthen the curriculum-based research work of students further e.g., with elective courses for those who are participating in student scientific circles at the departments/clinics. - 14.
-Implement a multicomponent assessment system for all subjects. - 15.
-Continue pursuing ERASMUS+ programme and to form bilateral partnerships with different universities to increase the range of possibilities for students who want to participate in international programmes. - 16.
-Establish annual norms for scientific and other activities in addition to the teaching workload. - 17.
-Expand the resources of the Department of basic subjects and simulation center/OSCE exam. - 18.
-Further improve stakeholder insight and invest in initiatives aimed at enhancing the understanding and engagement of all stakeholders, especially external collaborators like employers - 19.
-Simplify, streamline and prioritize evaluative results by developing strategies for consolidating evaluative findings and prioritizing them based on their strategic impact potential. - 20.
+- 12. A wider use of modern teaching methods is suggested; encourage active learning techniques, such as problem-solving, case-based learning, and group projects. - 13.
+Place a stronger emphasis on communication skills in Armenian language. - 14.
+E-learning approaches can be used more extensively to improve the didactic concept. - 15.
+Strengthen the curriculum-based research work of students further e.g., with elective courses for those who are participating in student scientific circles at the departments/clinics. - 16.
+Implement a multicomponent assessment system for all subjects. - 17.
+Continue pursuing ERASMUS+ programme and to form bilateral partnerships with different universities to increase the range of possibilities for students who want to participate in international programmes. - 18.
+Establish annual norms for scientific and other activities in addition to the teaching workload. - 19.
+Expand the library resources, as well as the resources of the Department of Basic Subjects and Simulation Center/OSCE exam. - 20.
+Further improve stakeholder insight and invest in initiatives aimed at enhancing the understanding and engagement of all stakeholders, especially external collaborators like employers. - 21.
+Simplify, streamline and prioritise evaluative results by developing strategies for consolidating evaluative findings and prioritizing them based on their strategic impact potential. - 22.
 Explore opportunities for leveraging technological advancements in optimizing the evaluation processes.
-This could include the use of advanced analytics tools to enhance the analysis of evaluative findings. - 21.
+This could include the use of advanced analytics tools to enhance the analysis of evaluative findings. - 23.
 While the programme already involves multiple stakeholders in its evaluation process, there could be more structured forums or platforms where these stakeholders can provide feedback.
 Regular roundtable discussions or workshops could be organized to facilitate this.

-Brief Overview of the Best Practices (if applicable)5
+Brief Overview of the Best Practices (if applicable)